Hiroshi1978/lbhandler/README.md

 ```

 ###### Step 3.
-Create text file with name 'httpclient_config.txt' in the same directory where AWSElasticLoadBalancing.class exists (web/component/impl/aws/elb).
+Create text files with name 'httpclient_config.txt' in the directory where AWSELB class exists (web/component/impl/aws/elb), and alo in the directory where AWSEC2 class exists (web/component/impl/aws/ec2).

 ###### Step 4.
-Edit it following the sample below, and save it.
-In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.
+Edit them following the sample below, and save it.
+In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.The value to the key 'endpoint' must be set to each service's specific value.
+The file for AWSEC2 must be configurated with the endpoint for AWS EC2, and the one for AWSELB must be with the endpoint for AWS ELB.

 ```
-    endpoint=protocol://endpoint.of.service/path
+    endpoint=protocol://endpoint.of.each.service/path
     servicename=properServiceName
     region=properRegionName
     signer.type=AWS4SignerType